Ajay2303/MySQL_DBA/Defragmentation.md

 ALGORITHM=INPLACE,
 LOCK=NONE;
 ```
--- <database_name> → Name of the database
+<database_name> → Name of the database

--- <table_name> → Name of the table to defragment
+<table_name> → Name of the table to defragment

--- LOCK=NONE allows table to remain available during operation.
+LOCK=NONE → Allows the table to remain available during the operation

 ## 2. Optimize Table
 ```